Skip to main content

 Fee-Based Emission

-A pool’s share of total swap fees determines their pro-rata share of the fee-based emission budget with a maximum cap of four times its fee performance from this stream.
+A pool’s share of total swap fees determines their pro-rata share of the fee-based emission budget with a maximum cap of four times its previous week’s fees from this stream.

 Eligibility and Fee Measurement